 - A visual version of this trope is the third challenge from Indiana Jones and the Last Crusade — the bridge across the ravine doesn't seem to be there at all until you do what you think is impossible and have enough faith to step off the ravine.
 It's then that you discover the bridge was there all along, just painted so subtly you couldn't tell it from the far ravine wall.
 There's also a very powerful metaphor for faith in that visual riddle: faith is sometimes described as jumping off a cliff and landing safely in midair.

-- In Star Trek II: The Wrath of Khan (and again in Star Trek (the 2009 series reboot)), the Kobayashi Maru test administered to budding Starfleet officers is this.
+- In Star Trek II: The Wrath of Khan (and again in Star Trek (2009), the Kobayashi Maru test administered to budding Starfleet officers is this.
 Kirk, being Kirk, of course Takes a Third Option.

 - Discussed in A Civil Campaign by Lois McMaster Bujold: